SaaS SEO

 3. Maze are also working with their community to gather expert quotes.
 Not only does this improve the quality of the content they are producing, but it also helps with E-A-T metrics so that Google sees them as an expert and authority on the subject they are publishing content on.

-Gone are the days where you can simply outsource a piece of content to a freelance writer who has zero subject matter expertise.
+Gone are the days when you can simply outsource a piece of content to a freelance writer who has zero subject matter expertise.
 You need to speak to and include experts in all content you create.
 The best and easiest way to do this is through your community.

-7) Measure ROI correctly
+7) Measure the ROI of your SaaS SEO correctly

 If you’re investing in building an SEO customer acquisition engine, you need to be able to measure ROI correctly.

-Because sooner or later your finance team will come knocking on your door asking you to defend your SEO investment budget, and understand the results you are bringing to the table.
+Because sooner or later your finance team will come knocking on your door asking you to defend your SEO investment budget and understand the results you are bringing to the table.

 There are a few things you need to keep in mind when effectively measuring your SaaS SEO channel’s efficacy: